Intrinsic Nonlocality of Spin- and Polarization-Resolved Probabilities in Strong-Field Quantum Electrodynamics: Modeling fully resolved NCS distributions

 $\mathrm{sgn}(e)=+1$ for positrons and $-1$ for electrons. \end{enumerate} Matching $\chi_e$ ensures that the ACCF reproduces the relevant strong-field QED photon-energy spectrum, while the field orientation preserves the local geometric structure.
 Indeed, for an ultrarelativistic particle moving in an \emph{arbitrary} slowly varying background field $(a_0 \gg 1)$, e.g., a constant and uniform magnetic field, the field in the instantaneous rest frame contains orthogonal electric and magnetic components of approximately equal magnitude, so that the local emission process is equivalent (in the LCFA/QM sense) to emission in a crossed-field configuration.
 This is precisely the rationale behind the auxiliary constant crossed field (ACCF) used here: at each emission we construct a locally matched CCF that reproduces the same $\chi_e$ (instantaneous rest frame field strength) and the same local geometry (instantaneous rest frame field geometry via the transverse-acceleration direction) as the background electromagnetic field, and we evaluate formation-integrated spin and polarization in that matched CCF.

-Importantly, the phase controlling the formation region is independent of spin and polarization [see Eq.~\eqref{exponential}], so the accuracy of neglecting any local space and time dependence of the background field within the formation length is that of the LCFA itself, i.e., of order $1/a_0^2$ (see Sec.~IV of Ref.~\cite{dipiazzaPRA19}).
+Importantly, the phase controlling the formation region is independent of spin and polarization [see Eq.~\eqref{exponential}], so the accuracy of neglecting any local space and time dependence of the background field within the formation length in the probability of single-photon emission $P_{\text{NCS}}$ is that of the LCFA itself, i.e., of order $1/a_0^2$ \cite{baierNPB1989, dipiazzaPRA18, dipiazzaPRA19, ildertonPRA2019}.
+We note that MC simulations based on single-photon NCS, as those considered here, neglect coherent multi-photon contributions.
+By considering the exemplary case of nonlinear double Compton scattering \cite{seiptPRD2012, mackenrothPRL2013, kingJoP2015, dinuPRD2019}, the ratio of the one-step (coherent) to the two-step (incoherent cascade) probability scales as $1/(a_0 \Delta \psi)$, where $\Delta \psi$ is the total laser phase accumulated over the interaction ($\Delta \psi \approx a_0$ for the simulations in Sec.~\ref{e_laser}).
+Analogous considerations can be made for the emission of more than two photons, such that the cascade approximation, in which the coherent contributions are ignored, is well justified in the considered regime.

 In summary, the new algorithm: (i) retains the local LCFA treatment for event triggering, photon-energy sampling, and photon-emission-angle sampling; and (ii) replaces the problematic time-local spin/polarization expressions by a non-negative, formation-region-integrated expression evaluated in a matched ACCF.
 This preserves compatibility with existing PIC/MC workflows while restoring a rigorous probabilistic interpretation for spin and polarization at the event level.
 An analogous strategy can be extended to, e.g., nonlinear Breit-Wheeler.